natebrunelle/cstheory-f22/markdown/structure.md

 There are 4 categories of tasks students will complete throughout the semester:

 - **Problem Sets**: Consist of 4-7 problems to be solved collaboratively and submitted collectively by cohorts.
 Expect to have one problem set per week, with deadlines typically occurring on Fridays.
+Each problem set will focus on material covered in the lectures that ocurred on the Monday immediately preceding the problem set deadline and the Wednesday from the week prior. (i.e. the Wednesday lecture that ocurred 9 days prior and the Monday lecture from 5 days prior)
 - **Quizzes**: Consist of 1-3 problems to be completed individually.
 Students may use their own notes or course materials for quizzes.
-Expect to have a quiz roughly every other week, with deadlines occurring on Tuesdays.
+Expect to have a quiz roughly every other week, with deadlines typically occurring on Tuesdays.
 Note that the last quiz (Quiz6) is due during the final exam period
 - **Optional Quiz Re-attempt**: In lieue of a final exam, students may opt re-attempt up to two quizzes from the semester.
 If these quizzes are submitted then they will replace your original grade on the corresponding quiz, whether that increases or decreases your grade.

 # Cohorts